-For a description of our critical accounting policies, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Operations Overview-Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2020.
-There have been no significant changes to our critical accounting policies since December 31, 2020.
+For a description of our critical accounting policies and estimates, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Operations Overview-Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+There have been no significant changes to our critical accounting policies and estimates since December 31, 2021 with the exception of the below new policies.